qntm/t-a-i/README.md

 ### taiConverter.atomicToOffset(atomic)

 Converts the input TAI millisecond count to the current difference in milliseconds between TAI and Unix time.
 Throws if `atomic` is not an integer.
 Returns an integer.
 If the precise value to be returned is fractional, it is rounded towards negative infinity.
 If `atomic` is a BigInt, returns a BigInt.
 If `atomic` is prior to the beginning of TAI, `NaN` is returned (even if `atomic` is a BigInt).
-It is recommend to use this instead of `atomic - taiConverter.atomicToOffset(atomic)` because it returns more accurate results.
+It is recommend to use this instead of `atomic - taiConverter.atomicToUnix(atomic)` because it returns more accurate results.

 The returned value is always positive, as TAI has been ahead of Unix time for as long as both have been well-defined.
 Prior to 1 January 1972, Unix seconds were slightly shorter than TAI seconds (the precise ratio varied), so the offset increased smoothly over the course of months and years.
 After 1 January 1972, Unix seconds and TAI seconds are precisely the same length, so the offset is fixed.